AnshKetchum/auto-changelog-release/README.md

 ## Automatic Release:

 ### Github Actions Setup
 The sample Github actions below watches for changes on the VERSION.txt and triggers a release when `VERSION.txt` is changed.
+To use this, make sure to create a Github Personal Access Token (PAT), and add it as a Repository Secret named `REPOSITORY_TOKEN`.

 ```yaml
 # Create a GitHub Actions workflow YAML file (e.g., main.yml) in the .github/workflows directory